Axiomatic Explainer Globalness via Optimal Transport: AXIOMATIC GLOBALNESS

 \ref{prop:continuity} ensures that $G$ is continuous with respect to the explanation distribution $\mu$, even if $\mu$ is empirically estimated.
 We further discuss $\mu$ approximation in Section \ref{sec:sample_complexity}.
 In \ref{prop:convexity} we consider the property of \emph{convexity}, which implies that the globalness of a mixture of two explanation distributions is less than the average of each distribution's globalness.
 Convexity is a common qualification of diversity-related measures in various fields \citep{ricotta}.

 \textbf{Upper and lower bounds of $\boldsymbol{G}$.} We next establish the desired bounds for $G$.
-A global explainer generates a single explanation for all samples $x \in \mathcal{X}$ and should be defined as the upper bound of a globalness measure.
+A global explainer generates a single explanation for all samples $x \in \mathcal{X}$; we define this as the theoretical upper bound for quantifying explainer globalness, as it minimizes the number of explanations for a given dataset.
+Importantly, this is not a prescriptive expectation for explainer behavior across all domains but rather a theoretical upper bound since a global explainer can always be applied.
 This property is formalized in \ref{prop:global}.

 Conversely, we need to define a baseline distribution, representing the minimally-global distribution of explanations, to establish a lower bound for globalness.
 Similar to $d_\mathcal{E}$, this baseline distribution, denoted $\refdist \in \distnset$, should be selected based on the application or type of explanations.
 Intuitively, an explainer with minimum globalness should have different explanations $E(x)$ for each sample $x \in \mathcal{X}$ and have ``evenly'' distributed explanations over $\mathcal{E}$.
 Therefore a natural choice for this baseline is a uniform distribution over $\mathcal{E}$.
 We denote $U_A$ for the feature attribution case and $U_S$ for the feature selection case with corresponding density/mass functions $u_A$ and $u_S$, respectively:

 In the feature attribution case, since $\mathcal{E}$ is not necessarily bounded, we define the support of $U_A$ to be a closed ball of dimension $s$ and radius $k$ \footnote{For conciseness, we use $U_{A}$ in place of $U_{A,k}$ with $k$ fixed using the method as described.}.
 The radius $k$ determines the baseline reference measure for comparing explanation globalness, and therefore should be selected such that $\textrm{supp}(\mu) \subseteq \textrm{supp}(U_A)$, where $\textrm{supp}(\mu)$ indicates the support of measure $\mu$.
 In the use-case of comparing explainers, one option is to estimate this value empirically: specifically, let $\{E_1,...,E_m\}$ be a set of explainers with corresponding probability measures $\textrm{M} = \{\mu_{(E_1, F, X)},...,\mu_{(E_m, F, X)}\}$.
 We fix $k = \max_{\zeta \in \textrm{M}} [ \sup_{x \in \textrm{supp}(\zeta)} ||x||_2]$.